FornesJ/Text-Editor/README.md

 ### Bugs and issues (2024-08-07)

-* Command objects storing newlines or deleted lines do not store the text that is transferred to the new line.
-This sometimes causes text after the caret in the newline or deleted line to be deleted.

 * To many newlines and deleted lines can cause reading current line as a **null** instead of an empty string.

 * Event handlers for "copy", "cut", "paste" and "select all" have not been implemented yet.